SuperOfficeDocs/superoffice-docs/docs/en/identity-management/superid/howto/register-idp.md

 >[!NOTE]
 >Any user that can authenticate with the customer's domain can register **Google** as an identity provider.
 >
-> To register **Microsoft** as an IDP and grant the SuperOffice ID Azure AD application access to read user profile information, the user should be Global Admin or App Admin.
+> To register **Microsoft** as an IDP and grant the SuperOffice ID Microsoft Entra application access to read user profile information, the user should be Global Admin or App Admin.

 ## Pre-requisites

 * You have [mapped the usernames][1] to your IDP.

 * You are able to authenticate with the customer's domain.
-For Azure AD, Global Admin or Application Administrator is required.
+For Microsoft Entra ID, Global Admin or Application Administrator is required.

 ## How does DP registration impact existing users?